Breakthrough-Energy/docs/source/dev/contribution_guide.md

 There are multiple docstring formats.
 For this project, we adopted the `Sphinx` docstring format which allows us to generate documentation for the code together with this website.

 We present the `Sphinx` docstring format [here](code_documentation.md).
-It worth noting that more examples can be found in the code base.
+It is worth noting that more examples can be found in the code base.

 ## Communication